Perhaps you’re that guy who simply squeezes out a good amount of foam in your hands and applies it directly to your face when shaving.

 Think about it as ‘combing’ your facial hair before starting your shaving ritual.
 You would want to soften the hairs and raise them away from your face so the natural soap penetrates and ultimately soften those tough stubbles.

 After moistening the skin with warm water, place natural soap in a mug (or in the palm of your hand) and use the shaving brush to build the cream by whisking it.
 An amazing lather will form that is rich and creamy (but don't eat it).
 The key to getting a good shave is to build the perfect lather after you prepare with the warm water.
+Read our guide for a full step by step.

 - Brush & Apply